Order of The Thistle 2012: Pomp, Ceremony, And a New Knight

 Unlike most other honours, appointments to the Order are entirely in the personal gift of the Sovereign and are not made on the advice of the Government.
 It honours men and women who have held public office or who have contributed in a significant way to national life.

 The Order consists of the Sovereign, sixteen Knights and Ladies, and extra Knights and Ladies.
 The last category includes members of the British Royal Family and foreign Monarchs.
-Currently, Extra Knights and Ladies of the Thistle are The Duke of Edinburgh (since 1952), The Duke of Rothesay (since 1977) , The Princess Royal (since 2000), and the newest addition – The Earl of Strathearn (since May 25, 2012).Filed under British Royals
+Currently, Extra Knights and Ladies of the Thistle are The Duke of Edinburgh (since 1952), The Duke of Rothesay (since 1977) , The Princess Royal (since 2000), and the newest addition – The Earl of Strathearn (since May 25, 2012).Filed under The United Kingdom

-Tagged Ceremonial, Elizabeth II, Lady Sarah Chatto, Order of Thistle, Scotland, The Duchess of Cambridge, The Duke of Cambridge, The Duke of Edinburgh.
+Tagged Ceremonial, Elizabeth II of the United Kingdom, Lady Sarah Chatto, Order of the Thistle, Scotland, The Duchess of Cambridge, The Duke of Cambridge, The Duke of Edinburgh.